Skip Header

 Welcome to Invest@Work - feel confident about your finances

 Fidelity can help you save and invest for the future alongside your workplace pension.
-It’s all set up through your payroll making it easy to invest straight from your salary.
+You can choose to invest directly, or set up through your payroll - making it easy to invest straight from your salary.

 Important information: please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.